udgsg/Hackathon2021/README.md

-# Hackathon2021 by Gradiate Student Government at
+# Hackathon2021 by Graduate Student Government (GSG) at
 # University of Delaware